tapis-project/documentation/source/technical/pythondev.rst

 Using ``t.files.insert`` with Tapipy for file upload.
 -----------------------------------------------------

-Introduced in Tapipy 1.3.2, the library now have native support from ``multipart/form-data`` input data and headers.
+Introduced in Tapipy 1.3.2, the library now has native support for ``multipart/form-data`` input data and headers.
 This allows us to natively support the ``t.files.insert`` operation.
 The following is an example of uploading a ``filepath.ext`` file to a specific
 ``path`` in a users Tapis ``system_id`` system.